SuperVK/sparse-image-repr-bep/bep.typ

 The final loss is then defined as
 $
  L &= L_"image" + L_"anisotropy" + L_"sizing"  \
   &= lambda||f - hat(f)|| + (1 - lambda) * (1 - text("SSIM")(f, hat(f))) +  overline(|s_1 + s_2|) * lambda_"anisotropy" + overline(exp( -(s_1 + s_2) -8)) * lambda_"sizing"
 $
 with $lambda_"anisotropy"$ and $lambda_"sizing"$ are both set to 0.1, $lambda$ is set to 0.9.

 As $RR^2 times RR times RR^3$ are all vector spaces, and the loss function is continuous and differentiable, we can use gradient descent to optimize this.
 We will use AdamW and a scheduler to further optimize the training process.

-== Amount of Gaussians<amount-of-gaussians>
+== Number of Gaussians<amount-of-gaussians>
-The amount of Gaussians have a significant impact on both the quality of the image and the amount of tokens, but we want to have the best quality while having the least amount of tokens.
-Finding an optimal is therefore essential, as too much tokens will slow down the training of the model, but quality might be needed to train the transformer efficiently.
-This amount is also highly dependent on the resolution of the original image, and nature of the image.
-Images which a lot of contrast and high frequency data, such as text in an image, require more Gaussians.
+The number of Gaussians has a significant impact on both the quality of the image and the amount of tokens, but we want to have the best quality while having the least amount of tokens.
+Finding an optimal is therefore essential, as too many tokens will slow down the training of the model, but quality might be needed to train the transformer efficiently.
+This amount is also highly dependent on the resolution of the original image and the nature of the image.
+Images with a lot of contrast and high-frequency data, such as text in an image, require more Gaussians.

-The final image we have been using uses 1500 Gaussians for 100x100, below are the effects doubling and halving that
+The final image we have been using uses 1500 Gaussians for 100x100.
+Below are the effects of doubling and halving that

 #figure(
-  caption: [Comparing different starting amount of Gaussians.], grid(
+  caption: [Comparing different starting amounts of Gaussians.], grid(
     columns: (1fr, 1fr, 1fr, 1fr),
     rows: (auto),